Last modified April 9, 2021

 - Publication of data on the internet

-- NodeMCU module, with ESP8266 microcontroller with integrated WiFi
+- Module NodeMCU, or similar, with microcontroller ESP8266 with integrated Wifi

 Its construction, commissioning and use is very easy, I estimate that you can do this project in one or two hours.
-We just have to follow these steps to build our CO₂ meter with WiFi:
+You just have to follow the steps in this tutorial to build our CO₂ meter with Wifi: